SecDevOps-jmcdonough/se-conf-sdwan-workshop/README.md

 ### Chapter 8 - QUIZ

-* Why we were not able to attach the Hub FortiGate VNET to vWAN until we deleted Azure Route Server ?
+* Why were we not able to attach the Hub FortiGate VNET to vWAN until we deleted Azure Route Server?

-* Why the vWAN was not able to inject Spoke11 and Spoke12 VNETs CIDRs to FortiGate Private UDR?
+* Why was the vWAN not able to inject Spoke11 and Spoke12 VNETs CIDRs to FortiGate Private UDR?

 * The above setting is normally set to "yes", why did we set it to "no" ?
 Hint: We had Azure Route Server before

 * In the Spokes-VNET vWAN Route Table, the next-hop is the Primary FortiGate IP.
-What should we add/ do to handle failover ?
+What should we add/do to handle failover ?

 </details>